Care & Guidance

 A strong growing hybrid with nodding, blue-purple flowers.
 Height: 30".
 Flowers: July - August.

-Spikes of deep, violet-blue flowers are held over deep green, upright, branched foliage.
+Peruvian Lily.
+Violet royal purple flowers cover the foliage during summer.
 Prefers full sun, or partial shade with free-draining soil or compost.

 Peruvian Lily.
 Tuberous perennial.
 Creamy white flowers with a dark pink throat and splash of yellow.
 Height 40cm.
 Spread 60cm.
 Flowers from May to August.
 Deciduous.
-Foliage colour Green.
 Sheltered Site.
 May cause skin allergy.

 Mon - Fri 8:00am - 5:00pm